 Moving from Second-price to First-price Auctions

 The fast adoption rates and popularity of header bidding among both buyers and publishers in recent years gives us a hint about the direction that real-time bidding is headed.
 There are a couple of reasons why the market is shifting in favour of first-price auctions.

-First, second-price auction may be hurting publishers, who have been forced to find ways of artificially inflating original CPMs.
+First, the second-price auction may be hurting publishers, who have been forced to find ways of artificially inflating original CPMs.
 Setting price floors and adding fees to manipulate the final yield are some of the ways publishers have protected their margins.
-This goes against the idea of second-price auction and in a way turns it into a quasi first-price auction.
+This goes against the idea of a second-price auction and in a way turns it into a quasi first-price auction.

 Second, transparency has always been a challenge with ad tech, moving to first-price auction removes layers of ambiguity and makes the playing field level for everybody including buyers, publishers, networks, exchanges, DSPs, and SSPs.
 Not to mention the infrastructure costs that are saved both in technology and human resource by eliminating the optimization arms race.